Grace and the Grotesque

 to a "Path 2" group of three classmates assigned to a particular topic which will interlink one poem each by Elizabeth Barrett and Robert Browning, one short story by Flannery O'Connor, five paintings by Salvador Dalí, and a Path 2 film.
 I have also provided five thematically relevant Bible passages for each group, though these should be considered suggestive, not prescriptive.
 Students will send me their top 6 topic/group preferences in Week 2, and I will slot them into Path 2 groups accordingly.

-- extra credit (2-6 pts): students who attend the monthly screening of a Christopher Nolan film this spring, hosted for students and the local community at Trinity Presbyterian (1301 Osos St., in the 7th Day Adventist building), will have 5-10 extra points added to their total points at quarter's end, prior to my configuring course averages.
-Join in the conversation after the screening to earn maximum points, and bring interested friends.
+- +1-2 pts per extra screening to final grade.
+Students who attend the monthly screening of a "redemptively grotesque" war film this fall, hosted for students and the local community at Trinity Presbyterian (1301 Osos St., in the 7th Day Adventist building), Join in the conversation after the screening, and bring interested friends.

 MISCELLANY